A Defensive Computing Checklist by Michael Horowitz

 All Lithium-Ion batteries can only be charged and drained a certain number of times.
 Each charge limits the maximum power capacity that the battery can store.
 That is, each charge destroys the battery capacity, just a little bit.
 Thus, batteries lose storage capacity over time.

 Two things that are useful to know about a battery, on an ongoing basis, are the maximum charge capacity and the number of charge cycles it has gone through.
 Both give you an idea of how old your battery is.
-Not ond in terms of years/months but old in terms of its expected life span.
+Not only in terms of years/months but old in terms of its expected life span.

 The maximum charge capacity is a percentage of the original out-of-the-box charge capacity.
 On a new battery, it should be 100%.
 Note that this percentage is different from the percentage typically displayed.
 For example, if the original design capacity was 6,000mAh and the battery now can only store 4,000mAh (perfectly normal wear and tear) it has lost one third of its original capacity.
 A computing device, however, will report that the battery is 100% charged when its capacity is 4,000mAh.
 If your device does not last as long on a "full" charge, this is why.

+Keeping a Lithium Ion battery fully charged at all times shortens its lifespan.
 Batteries last the longest (total lifetime in years, not just making it through the current day) when operating between 30 and 80% charged.
-Keeping a Lithium Ion battery fully charged at all times shortens its lifespan.
 A laptop that is plugged in all the time, should be set to never charge over 80% (maybe even 70%).
 Lithium-Ion batteries are under the most strain internally when they are fully charged or completely empty.
 They are the happiest at 50 percent charge.
 When storing a device for a long time without using it, do what you can to prevent the battery from fully draining.

 Fast charging degrades Lithium-ion batteries more rapidly than the relatively slow 5-watt chargers of old.